 Aims & Scope

 Traditional Medicine Research (TMR) is a peer-reviewed open access journal managed by TMR Publishing Group.
 TMR is dedicated to protecting and developing all types of traditional medicines, including traditional Chinese medicine, Persian medicine, Ayurveda, Siddha, minority medicine, etc., using the latest achievements in modern science.
 TMR emphasizes the historical origin and developmental pipeline of the research objective and encourages authors to analyze the theoretical significance underlying a study and the application of traditional medicine in clinical practice.
-To focus on a specific area, each issue is published as a special issue.
 In addition to editorial, review, article and letter, the following topics are welcome.
 News column follows important current medical, policy, and archaeological events in the field of traditional medicine, and the comment column discusses the progress of latest and salient research.

 Abstracting and Indexing